The Good Samaritan Hospital Foundation raises funds to support and improve the care available to our patients.

 Faith plays an important role in Richard’s life, and he sees his own Catholic faith reflected in the mission and values of the hospital.
 It was the Sisters of Charity’s goal that love and compassion could be expressed through health care, and Richard feels that is exactly what is happening at Good Samaritan Hospital.
 It is that same expression of faith that calls Richard to be active in the community, and to serve others as best he can.
 Working with the other members of the board and Foundation staff to assess and fulfill patient and community needs is the thing he finds most rewarding, and he hopes to see the Foundation grow and adapt with the ever changing needs of the hospital and its patients.

-Eloise previously served as chief operating officer at the hospital, and has held a number of leadership positions at Premier Health.
+Eloise served as president and CEO of Good Samaritan Hospital from 2012 to 2018.
+She brings more than 20 years of health care experience to her current role, having joined the system in 1989.
+Previously, Eloise served as chief operating officer at Good Samaritan Hospital and has held a number of leadership positions at Premier Health.
 She was the chief purchasing officer for the health system, and, for 17 years, was the vice president of operations at Miami Valley Hospital.

 Eloise has served on various community boards, and is currently a member of the board of trustees of Wright State University.
 She has been the recipient of Dayton’s Top 10 Women and Dayton’s Top 10 African-American Women awards, and was a finalist for the Stevie Awards for Women in Business.